-In 2022, the Swansea Historical Society officers and executive board members, caretakers of the Luther Store Museum, have begun some much-needed repairs on this wonderful piece of Swansea history.
+In 2022, the Swansea Historical Society officers and executive board members, caretakers of the Luther Store, have begun some much-needed repairs on this wonderful piece of Swansea history.
 The replacement of the wood shingled roof was our first issue that we needed to take care of.
-There are several items within the interior of the museum that also need our attention.
+There are several items within the interior of the store that also need our attention.

 Funding for the roof project has been provided by the Swansea Community Preservation Committee, Baycoast Bank and our members' yearly donations.
 Work on the project was completed by Josh and Melissa Andrade and their partner Ryan Shaw from Island Custom Builders.